 The pharmaceutical business model is based on anticipated return from sales of a new medicine or vaccine.
 This incentivises companies to take on the lengthy and costly risks associated with research and development.
-However, for some diseases, such as malaria and tuberculosis (TB), most patients live in countries least able to afford new medicines and vaccines, where health systems are weaker.
+However, for some diseases, such as malaria and tuberculosis (TB), most patients live in countries least able to afford new medicines and vaccines, and where health systems are weaker.

 We need to ensure a policy and financing environment where such global health discoveries are supported, developed and brought to patients using a model that shares the risk throughout the development lifecycle, and leverages the expertise of different partners involved in delivering healthcare.
-Partnerships have been established to share risks and encourage innovation including Product Development Partnerships, such as the Medicines for Malaria Venture (MMV), the TB Alliance and the Drugs for Neglected Diseases initiative (DNDi); and procurement and funding partnership organisations like Gavi and the Global Fund to Fight AIDS, TB and malaria.
+Partnerships have been established to share risks in R&D and encourage innovation including Product Development Partnerships (PDPs), such as the Medicines for Malaria Venture (MMV), the TB Alliance and the Drugs for Neglected Diseases initiative (DNDi); and procurement and programme funding partnership organisations like Gavi, the Vaccine Alliance and the Global Fund to Fight AIDS, TB and Malaria.

-We are committed to collaborating with other partners to identifying new mechanisms to enable sustainable development.
+We are also committed to collaborating with other partners to develop new mechanisms to enable the development, scale up and uptake of innovative products for other infectious diseases and non-communicable diseases.